German unemployment rate sees small rise in December – DW – 01/03/2025

 The seasonally-adjusted unemployment figure increased by 10,000 people in December from November, still less than the 15,000 analysts had predicted in a poll conducted by Reuters news agency.

-The BA also said that the amount of people working reduced hours had also seen an increase.
+The BA also reported that there were more people working reduced hours under a state wage subsidy program known as "Kurzarbeit," or short-time work.

-In Germany, employees in the private sector may have to accept reduced working hours, with the German government helping to replace the lost wages with public money.
-This state wage subsidy program is known as "Kurzarbeit."
+In Germany, employees in the private sector may have to accept reduced working hours, with the government helping to replace the lost wages with public money, according to the scheme.

-The agency said that this equaled an average loss of work of around 28%.
+The agency said this equaled an average loss of work of around 28%.

-Reduced working hours had however secured jobs for around 90,000 employees and prevented their unemployment, the agency pointed out.
+Reduced working hours had, however, secured jobs for around 90,000 employees and prevented their unemployment, the agency noted.

-The country has been struggling to turn its beleaguered economy around, but inflation has been sinking.
+The country has been struggling to turn around its beleaguered economy, which continues to grow slower than expected.

 kb/wd (dpa, Reuters)